jimsynz/hamlbars/README.md

 [Hamlbars](https://github.com/jamesotron/hamlbars) is a Ruby gem which allows you to easily generate [Handlebar](http://handlebarsjs.com) templates using [Haml](http://www.haml-lang.com).

+# Demo Site

+If you're unsure how all the pieces fit together then take a quick look at the [demo site](http://hamlbars-demo.herokuapp.com/).

 # Attribute bindings

 You can easily add attribute bindings by adding a `:bind` hash to the tag attributes, like so: